 As you're making your treatment decisions with your doctor, keep these points in mind:

 - Take your time.
 Although a cancer diagnosis might make you feel like you have to make immediate decisions to begin therapy, in most situations you have time to make choices.
-Ask your doctor how much time you have to decide so that you can weigh all aspects that go into such an important decision.
+Ask your doctor how much time you have to decide.

 - You can always change your mind.
 Making a treatment decision now doesn't bind you to that option.
 Tell your doctor if you're having second thoughts.
 Significant side effects may make you want to change your treatment plan.